 Reaching the 61.11 metres (200 ft 6 in) high, the Scott Monument offers a unique snapshot of the Old Town’s roofs from a number of viewing platforms which you can access by a narrow spiral staircase with a total of 288 steps!

 The blackened façade of the Scott Monument, much like a lot of buildings in Edinburgh, is a result of the pollution during Victorian times and creates a dramatic contrast with the greenery of the Princes Street Gardens that surround it.
 The two parks were created by draining Nor Loch, Edinburgh’s largest loch, and currently run along Princes Street.
-They’re divided by The Mound, an artificial hill acting as a border between the Old and the New Town.
+They’re divided by The Mound, an artificial hill that also acts as a border between the Old and the New Town.

 6. Calton Hill